 - Visit our One Book — One Lincoln Facebook page (see the Fan box below!).
 Look for more online opportunities.

-- Sign up to recieve e-mail updates about One Book-related programs and events on our 2011 Finalists page.
+- Sign up to receive e-mail updates about One Book-related programs and events on our 2011 Finalists page.

 - Discuss the Book in Person or Online!
 Attend a Community Discussion at your local library or bookstore.
 A complete list of Community Discussion groups is available here.
 Print off the official Discussion Questions for your own book group, or contact the library to have a trained facilitator come and lead your own discussion group.
 Or visit our One Book One Lincoln Blog to respond to discussion topics posted in a discussion forum.

 - Listen to Podcast recordings about Cutting for Stone on our Podcasts page, or check out our Podcasts Index page, which has a complete list of all One Book-related podcasts!

 We can provide a discussion leader for your group